johntsinger/password-storage/README.md

 # Description :

-A password storage with rsa encryption.
+A password store with rsa encryption written in python and using the MVC pattern.

 You can generate a random password or save a password